87andrewh/CornerCulling/README.md

 In executed well, PVS is a viable alternative on small maps without dynamic geometry.
 Runtime performance would be good, and accuracy would be close.
 On Dust 2 or Ascent, you would need approximately a (200, 200, 10) grid.
 It's only 20 GB on the sever's disk (hash table lookup should be fine, no need for space-filling curve cache optimizations).
 Latency lookahead is also simple.
 Still, you would need a simple ray cast system to handle smokes and moving doors.

 ## Priorities
-- Ship to CS:GO
+- Ship to CS:GO offical servers
-  - Port to CS:GO server plugin (Metamod:Source)
+  - Refine with feedback from community servers
-  - Present side-by-side demo
+  - Contact Valve

 ## Other tasks (in no order):
 - Clean up code and documentation